jonesrussell/HuMo-genealogy/docs/MODERNIZATION.md

 # HuMo-genealogy Modernization Guide

+## License Compliance

+This modernization effort is carried out under the terms of the GNU General Public License v3 (GPL-3.0).
+All modifications and improvements:
+- Maintain the original copyright notices
+- Keep the codebase free and open source
+- Preserve user freedoms to modify and distribute
+- Include clear documentation of changes
+- Provide access to the complete source code

+Original copyright (C) 2008-2024 Huub Mons and contributors.

 ## Overview

 This document outlines the modernization strategy for the HuMo-genealogy project, transforming it into a modern, maintainable, and secure PHP application.